-Since the beginning of the pandemic, more than 413 million Covid-19 tests have been administered in the U.S. as of April 2021, and every day that number rises.
+Since the beginning of the pandemic, more than 940 million Covid-19 tests have been administered in the U.S. (as of February 2022), and every day that number rises.
 But have you ever wondered who is responsible for performing this task?

-The approximately 337,800 medical laboratory professionals in the U.S. are the unsung heroes administering these tests, on top of their pre-existing duties in the lab.
+The approximately 335,500 medical laboratory professionals in the U.S. are the unsung heroes administering these tests on top of their pre-existing duties in the lab.
 Up until recently, these professionals have gotten little recognition for the behind-the-scenes work that they do.

 Medical laboratory scientists (MLSs), also known as medical technologists or clinical laboratory scientists, work to analyze a variety of biological specimens.
 It is estimated 60 to 70 percent of all decisions regarding a patient’s diagnosis, treatment, hospital admission, and discharge are based on the results of the tests these professionals perform.

 Now that we’re in the midst of a global pandemic, their services are that much more crucial to our daily lives.
 In honor of National Medical Laboratory Professional Recognition Week (April 24-30, 2022), we asked a professor about how Covid-19 has impacted this role—and what to expect for the future.

 The term “Covid-19 testing” may be used to refer to the drive-thru testing sites, which are strictly nasal swab collection sites, or it may refer to the actual laboratory tests.
 Lab tests include both the genetic test used to detect viral particles as well as the antibody test used to detect antibodies formed to the virus.
 MLSs perform both of these tests.